ManavPonnekanti/ponnekanti.net/src/about.md

 ## Colophon

 This blog is built with [Eleventy](https://11ty.dev/), a static site generator; I have written about its merits [here](/posts/blog-migration).
 It is hosted for free on [Cloudflare Pages](https://pages.cloudflare.com).
-The font used is a subset WOFF2 version of [EB Garamond](https://fonts.google.com/specimen/EB+Garamond).
+The font used is a subset WOFF2 version of [Cormorant](https://fonts.google.com/specimen/Cormorant).
 The site also uses an [instant.page](instant.page) script to pre-load internal links upon hover.